 I took off from Jakarta on Friday at 5:00 to land in Palu at 8:35AM (1 hour difference from Jakarta).
 Then I catch another flight from Palu to Ampana that lasts 1 hour.
 It was scheduled at 10:40 but eventually left at 11:40.

-I stayed the night in Ampana and then wanted to take the speed boat on Saturday morning.
+I stayed overnight in Ampana and then wanted to take the speed boat on Saturday morning.
 Because of the bad weather it was cancelled so I had to take the slow boat which is a kind of cargo.
 Tho boat left at 10AM and arrived in Wakai around 14:00 in Katupat at 16:40.

 Local fishermen will be happy to take you around in their boat (ketinting).
 It will costs you more than the public boat but price remain reasonable especially if you share with other passengers.